NASA-AMMOS/3DTilesRendererJS/CONTRIBUTING.md

 #### Choose the Right Branch to Fork

 Our project typically has the following branches available, make sure to fork either the default branch or a branch someone else already tagged with a particular issue ticket you're working with.
-- `develop` &mdash; default branch, used for new code development
 - `main` &mdash; release branch
+- `develop` &mdash; optional default branch, used primarily for new code development

 ### Make your Modifications